Dih5/xpecgen/paper/paper.md

 # Summary

+X-rays tubes are widely used nowadays in medical applications, specially in medical imaging and radiation dosimetry, as well in other areas like security scanning or food contaminant irradiation. `xpecgen` is a program designed as a research and educational tool for use in medical applications by non-programming experts, as well as providing and API for programmers.
+It may also be of interest in other areas of knowledge where x-ray tubes are used.

-xpecgen is a python package to calculate x-ray spectra generated in tungsten anodes using the model of Hernández and Fernández (@hernandez:2016).
+`xpecgen` is a python package to calculate x-ray spectra generated in tungsten anodes using the model of Hernández and Fernández (@hernandez:2016).
 It includes a Graphical User Interface and allows calculation of half-value-layers, norms, and attenuation.
 It can also export the calculations in XLSX and CSV formats.

 -![xpecgen GUI.](DemoPlot.png)